Reggio Emilia

 Nursery Care - Learning and Development

 Our pedagogy is based on a variety of early years approaches which allow us to provide a child-centred, holistic environment for our children.
-These include but are not limited to:

 The key ethos which encompasses all of these approaches and has historically and continues to be our main inspiration is the Reggio Emilia Approach.